 EPS students have the chance to see first-hand the science, systems, and earth processes they learn about in the classroom.
 This experiential learning component is key to helping students learn about the world around them and why it’s so awesome to study earth science.
 In addition to the science, students make connections with other students and EPS faculty.
 There are many options for participation: EPS-sponsored field trips at the start of the academic year, participation in an approved field camps for credit, summer research in oceanography, and EPS courses that include one-day to one-week long field trips.
-See our field trip gear page about borrowing equipment.

 - The Big Island of Hawai’i: Students visit an active volcano and learn about fault systems.

 - The Canadian Rockies: Students are introduced to the basic concepts of physical geology by exploring the Banff and Kananaskis regions of southwest Alberta, which affords perhaps the best-exposed fold-and-thrust belt in North America.

 - The SEA ocean cruise: Students are involved in every aspect of operating the vessel while learning about ocean systems.